6 health benefits of swimming

 Helps to build muscle

-"Swimming involves pushing against water resistance which, in turn, aids with muscular strength at the same time as exercising the heart and lungs.
-By doing this, you will be increasing your 'maximal oxygen uptake' - the efficiency of your body in getting oxygen to exercising muscles," says Dr Lee.
+Back to contentsLee says: "Swimming involves pushing against water resistance which, in turn, aids with muscular strength at the same time as exercising the heart and lungs.
+By doing this, you will be increasing your 'maximal oxygen uptake' - the efficiency of your body in getting oxygen to exercising muscles."

 Aids with weight loss

-"The exact amount of calories you will burn depends on your weight but, for example, someone weighing 155 pounds (around 11 stone) will roughly use up between 493 and 704 calories per hour while swimming.
-If you tend to sweat heavily when exercising, swimming is good as it helps keep you cool."
+According to Lee, the exact amount of calories you will burn depends on your weight but, for example, someone weighing 155 pounds - around 11 stone - will roughly use up between 493 and 704 calories per hour while swimming.
+If you tend to sweat heavily when exercising, swimming is good as it helps keep you cool.

-She adds: "Regular swimming has been shown to reduce visceral fat (abdominal fat) which is dangerous, metabolically active fat.
-Visceral fat secretes hormones that cause chronic inflammation, a biochemical process that underpins the development of many of the chronic diseases we see today.
+She adds: "Regular swimming has been shown to reduce abdominal (visceral) fat which is dangerous, metabolically active fat.
+Visceral fat secretes hormones that cause long-term inflammation, a biochemical process that underpins the development of many of the chronic diseases we see today.
 Reducing the amount of visceral fat is key for good health."

 Swimming can also result in favourable changes to your blood lipids (cholesterol).